Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Future Research Challenges

-\paragraph{Explainability of Visual PEFT Methods.} Despite significant advancements, the underlying reasons for the effectiveness of visual PEFT methods remain unclear, especially in terms of the interpretability of visual prompts.
-In the NLP domain, we can explain the prompt as a better description, which is more intuitive.
-While in CV domain, the main challenge is that visual prompts are learned as unordered token-based prompts, which are difficult to translate into an understandable format.
-Other tuning techniques like adapter and prefix also confront challenges in interpretability.
+Despite significant advancements, the underlying reasons for the effectiveness of visual PEFT methods remain unclear, especially in terms of the interpretability of visual prompts.
+In the NLP domain, we can explain the prompt with a better description, which is more intuitive.
+While in the vision domain, the main challenge is that visual prompts are learned as unordered token-based prompts, which are difficult to translate into an understandable format.
+Other tuning techniques such as adapter and prefixes also face challenges in interpretability.
 These methods strive to reduce the number of parameters required for adapting large models to specific tasks.
 Therefore, improving the interpretability of PEFT is a crucial area for future research.